Fishers of Men Ministries

 David Flees to the Philistines (1 Samuel 27:1-12)

-Study Outline (1 Sam 22:1-2 Sam 1:27)
+Understand Context (1 Sam 22:1-2 Sam 1:27)

 Today’s study fulfills a joint purpose: on one hand it serves as the close out for 1 Samuel, while on the other, it serves as the introduction to 2 Samuel.
 Recall that 1 Samuel served as the transitional book to move us from the period of the Judges in Israel, a theocratic leadership to a monarchy where Israel was led by a king rather than God through His chosen representatives.
 Samuel, the writer of 1 and 2 Samuel, was the last judge and the first prophet of Israel.
 Israel rebelled against God’s leadership through a judge after they had the combined terrible experiences with Eli and his two ungodly sons, followed immediately by Samuel and his two unruly sons.
 Israel chose Saul to be their first king because he “stood head and shoulders above all other men” and because he was attractive to look at.
 As we finish 1 Samuel, we find Saul and his son, Jonathan as well as Samuel dead.
 Samuel died in last week’s study and Saul and his three sons, but most notiblly Jonathan, will die in battle in todays study (1 Sam 31:6).